Galerie Hubert Winter

 The Ringmaster, passing a substantial current through his body, would activate the characters.
 The electricity passed through a specially made lead shoe, sensitizing the Copper Governor, which would glide to-and-fro across a lead arc.
 At a desired moment, the Ringmaster, using specially prepared Flagellum, would transfix the Governor’s movement; instantly, a chosen character would perform its life in three minutes of unrestrained splendor.

-On show at Galerie Hubert Winter are new figures, mostly diminutive (like clockmaker’s contrivances), based on historical figures, and displayed in illuminated vitrines: immobile relics of past soirees, each only performing once.
-This ensemble, now in its fifth decade of development, continues.
+On show at Galerie Hubert Winter are twenty new figures, mostly diminutive (like clockmaker’s contrivances), based on historical figures, and displayed in illuminated vitrines: immobile relics of past soirees, each only performing once.
+This ensemble, now in its fourth decade of development, continues.

 Two new pigment prints will depict the twenty-four characters who inhabited the first World (1980–95) and the second cohort (1996–2022), many shown for the first time.